muyangren907/flask_tg/readthedocs/concepts/full-api.rst

 ====================

-The library will automatically merge outgoing requests into a single *container*.
-Telegram's API supports sending multiple requests in a single container, which is faster because it has less overhead and the server can run them without waiting for others.
+The library will automatically merge outgoing requests into a single *container*. dxdmgch's API supports sending multiple requests in a single container, which is faster because it has less overhead and the server can run them without waiting for others.
 You can also force using a container manually: